hz2657/Spring2020-Project2-group1/README.md

 + **Contribution statement**:

-All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
 The contribution detail as follows:

 	+ Du, Jinxiao: